jimmie33/jimmie33.github.io/index.md

 * [02/06/2019] Received Adobe's _Tech Excellence Award_ with three amazing colleagues.
 * [01/01/2019] One paper on Layout GAN gets accepted at ICLR.
 * [01/01/2019] One paper on Mobile Composition Guidance gets accepted at CHI.
-* [10/11/2018] The _Content Aware Fit_ and _Content Aware Crop_ feature are shipped in InDesign CC and Illustrator CC ([Demo](https://youtu.be/-43ijHtK_QM)).
-I developed the key auto cropping technology behind these features.
-* [09/17/2018] Our paper on pointer networks for sequence analysis accepted at NeurIPS.

 ## Selected Publications